 Facebook and Instagram videos

-When it comes to social media, video generates 1200% more shares than text and images combined.
+According to Arcane Marketing, when it comes to social media, video generates 1200% more shares than text and images combined.
 Now, this doesn’t mean your PHC needs to completely throw out all content that doesn’t have a video.
 It simply means that to increase engagement, you may want to gradually integrate more video usage into your social media strategy.
 Plus, with the large changes Facebook is making to its algorithm, this is one organic way to keep your engagement high.

 Live videos for Facebook and Instagram

 While we don’t recommend live videos for the client-side of PHCs, it’s important to note that live videos, when used correctly, are highly interactive for the right audience (AKA – your donors!).
 During a live video, viewers can ask questions and comment in real-time, building trust and rapport with your donors.
 Live videos tend to be popular for events (like a banquet or a march) and behind-the-scenes activities, like a tour of your center, volunteering and more.
 When planning your donor content strategy for Facebook or Instagram, consider this statistic: 80% would rather watch live video from a brand than read a blog, and 82% prefer live video from a brand to social posts.